-The Satisfactory Academic Progress status of a student returning from a Leave of Absence will be the status held at the time the Leave of Absence began.
-Hours elapsed during a Leave of Absence will extend the student's contract period and maximum time frame by the same number of days taken for the Leave of Absence and will not be included in the students cumulative attendance percentage calculation.
+The Satisfactory Academic Progress status of a student returning from a Leave of Absence or Suspension will be the status held at the time the Leave of Absence or Suspension began.
+Hours elapsed during a Leave of Absence or Suspension will extend the student's contract period and maximum time frame by the same number of days of the Leave of Absence or Suspension and will not be included in the students cumulative attendance percentage calculation.